-Leading up the 2020 MLS SuperDraft, you're likely to hear plenty about the difficulty of finding impact talent that will translate consistently to the professional level.
+Around the time of the MLS SuperDraft, we usually hear plenty about the difficulty of finding impact talent who will translate consistently to the professional level.

 And those assessments aren't necessarily wrong.
 Finding players in the SuperDraft who can develop into week-to-week contributors in MLS is difficult.
 Every year, many more picks wind up in the USL Championship or off professional rosters altogether than develop into first-team regulars.

 But don't think it can't be done.
 There are plenty of examples throughout MLS history – even recent history – of selections who carve out lengthy and impactful professional careers.
 You never know where the next gem might come from.

 Here's a look back at some of the greatest steals in the event's history.

 1996 College Draft